Writing Freedom Fellowship

 Background

-The Writing Freedom Fellowship recognizes talented emerging and established poets, fiction writers, and creative nonfiction writers impacted by the criminal legal system.
+The Writing Freedom Fellowship recognizes talented emerging and established poets, fiction writers, and creative nonfiction writers impacted by the carceral system.

-In its inaugural year, twenty fellows are supported with opportunities for mentorship, professional development, and shared learning, and a no-strings-attached monetary award.
+Twenty fellows are supported with opportunities for professional development and shared learning, and an award.

 Carceral institutions leave a profound impact not only on those who experience imprisonment but also on their families and communities.
-These systems disproportionately harm communities of color and those living in poverty, and they foster environments of isolation, dehumanization, and social stigma.
+These systems are designed to engender isolation, dehumanization, and social stigma, and disproportionately harm communities of color and those living in poverty.

 “Our understanding of American life is incomplete without voices that represent the experience and perspective of the millions of system-impacted people who live and work alongside us every day,” writes Tayari Jones, Writing Freedom advisory board member.

-The Writing Freedom Fellowship aims to support and elevate the work of system-impacted writers and to help imagine a world beyond the criminal legal system’s punishing grasp.
+The Writing Freedom Fellowship aims to support and elevate the work of system-impacted writers and to help imagine a world beyond the carceral system’s punishing grasp.

 The fellowship has been developed in partnership with the Mellon Foundation and the Art for Justice Fund, and in close consultation with an advisory board of established writers and advocates committed to supporting system-impacted individuals.